-- Analyze the Cantilever and Counterfort Retaining walls. - · Design the rectangular and circular water tanks - Design of flat slabs, mat foundation, box culvert and road bridges. - Introduce yield line theory. - Understand the design of axially and eccentrically loaded brick walls.
+- Provide knowledge in solid background on the principles of structural engineering design. - Acquire the knowledge of liquid retaining structures. - Give an exposure to the design of continuous beams, slabs and water tank. - Introduce yield line theory. - Understand the design of axially and eccentrically loaded brick walls.

-UNIT I: RETAINING WALL 9
+UNIT I: RETAINING WALL